Stencyl/stencylpedia/chapter-4/backgrounds.md

 ![background-scrolling-scene-example](http://static.stencyl.com/pedia2/ch4/backgrounds/image06.png)

-To think about this another way, since backgrounds are almost always larger than the screen size, they’ll **scroll at a slower-pace than the main layers**, making them feel like they’re **in the distance**.
+To think about this another way, since backgrounds are almost always larger than the screen size, they'll **scroll at a slower pace than the main layers**, making them feel like they're **in the distance**.

 In this video, notice how things in the "foreground" scroll by quickly while things in the "background" (hills) scroll by slowly.

 <object height="315" width="560"><param name="movie" value="http://www.youtube.com/v/kGndaktrLcw?version=3&amp;hl=en_US"><param name="allowFullScreen" value="true"><param name="allowscriptaccess" value="always"><embed allowfullscreen="true" allowscriptaccess="always" height="315" src="http://www.youtube.com/v/kGndaktrLcw?version=3&amp;hl=en_US" type="application/x-shockwave-flash" width="560"></object>

 Intuitively, this makes sense.
-If you look outside your car's window, the **close-by buildings you drive by will fly by quickly**.
+If you look outside your car's window, the **nearby buildings you drive past will be left behind quickly**.
 But the mountains in the distance **will move relatively slowly** because they are far away.

 > **Bottom Line:** You don't need to do anything special to make Parallax Scrolling work in Stencyl, but it helps to understand how this kind of scrolling works.